-Therefore, in recent years AEA has moved away from using regional fuel sales data and instead has either directly used regional vehicle km data to estimate road transport CO2 emissions in each DA or has used regional vehicle km data as a means to proportion the total UK road transport CO2 emissions between each DA region.
-This is believed to provide a more representative assessment of transport emission trends of CO2 within the constituent countries of the UK.
-The two methods for calculating CO2 emissions based on regional vehicle km data are described in the following sections.
+In recent years AEA has moved away from using regional fuel sales data and instead has either directly used regional vehicle km data to estimate road transport CO_2 emissions in each DA or has used regional vehicle km data as a means to proportion the total UK road transport CO_2 emissions between each DA region.
+This is believed to provide a more representative assessment of transport emission trends of CO_2 within the constituent countries of the UK.
+The two methods for calculating CO_2 emissions based on regional vehicle km data are described in the following sections.